lupyuen/lupyuen.github.io/src/marathon.md

 Don't fight the pain!
 Stop and walk.
 Continue running ONLY if we're really OK.
 (Pic above)

-# Cadence - Steps Per Minute

-TODO

-What's this cadence
-Edm 168 Bpm bouncing around
-Overstride
-Understride
-Downhill increase cadence

-For 167 70 natural cadence is probably???

-Running the 10 km with friends
-High cadence, short strides

 # Marathon Training Plan

+_How do we get started with Marathon Training?_

+Most [__Marathon Training Plans__](TODO) will look a bit like this.
+For Every Week...

+- One Long, Slower Run (up to 32 km)

+- One Short, Faster Run (like 5 km)

+BUT to prevent injury from overtraining...

+1. Every Week: We increase at most 10% of the Weekly Mileage OR Intensity

+1. Don't exceed 10% of the distance of our last Long Run over the past 30 days (TODO link)

 TODO

-Increase 10% distance OR intensity
-Last 30 days
-Max 32 km for long runs
-Shorter faster runs e.g. 5 km

-Research paper
-Please try not to exceed 10% of the distance of our last Long Run over the past 30 days

 Strength Training
 Dumbbells